RomaOkhrimenko/RomaOkhrimenko/README.md

 Fullstack Developer
 -----------------

-Software engineer with 2+ years of experience.
+Fullstack developer with 2+ years of experience.
 Open-minded, and ready to learn new technologies and areas.
 Favourite technologies
 Front-end: React, Redux , Scss or Tailwindcss;
 Back-end: Nodejs, Express, MongoDB;